 Budget Payment Plan: A budget payment plan, which is in accordance with Wis.
 Admin.
 Code ch.
 PSC 113, is available from the utility.
-The utility does not use a fixed budget year.
+The utility uses a fixed budget year that begins on May 1 and ends on April 30.
 The utility will calculate the monthly budgeted amount by spreading the estimated annual bill over eleven months, with the last month consisting of any end of year adjustments.
+For customers that request a budget plan during the middle of a budget year, the utility will calculate the monthly billing amount by spreading the estimated bill for the remainder of the budget year over one month less than the months remaining in the budget year.
+The last month's bill will consist of end of budget year adjustments.